 Prior to L.A.
 Care, Dr. Batchlor served in leadership positions at the California HealthCare Foundation, the Los Angeles County Department of Health Services, Prudential Health Care, and Ross Loos Medical Group.
 Early in her career she served as a clinical instructor at the UCLA School of Medicine.

 Dr. Batchlor is an active community volunteer, serving on multiple community and healthcare boards.
 She has a particular interest in mentoring youth.
 She regularly meets with students, from high school through professional school, who are interested in careers in healthcare.
 Formerly, she served on advisory boards for the UCLA Fielding School of Public Health, the UCLA National Clinical Scholars, and the UCLA Academic Advancement Program Advisory Council.
+Recently, she was elected to the National Academy of Medicine, an academy committed to the health for all by advancing science, accelerating health equity, and providing independent, authoritative, and trusted advice nationally and globally.
 A Harvard alumna, Dr. Batchlor serves as an interviewer for Harvard College applicants and as a liaison to a local high school.

 She served as the past chair and is currently on the board of the Integrated Healthcare Association.
 She is a member of the Board of Trustees of the California Association of Hospitals and Health Systems, the boards of directors of the Healthcare Quality Institute and California Health and Wellness, and the editorial board of Health Affairs, the leading peer-reviewed journal of health policy thought and research.